SC DUI Laws

 DUI v.
 DUAC

 There are two main driving under the influence laws (excluding felony DUI) that you will typically have to deal with when arrested under SC DU Laws.
 The penalties are almost the same but the proof required for each charge is different.
 A DUAC simply requires the prosecutor to prove that you were driving a motor vehicle with a BAC level of 0.08% or higher.
-A DUI conviction does not solely rely on you r BAC level but rather that you were materially and appreciably impaired to drive while under the influence of drugs and or drugs.
-The suspensions and fines for both charges are the same and both require ADSAP and SR-22 insurance.
+A DUI conviction does not solely rely on your BAC level but rather that you were “materially and appreciably impaired” to drive while under the influence of alcohol and or drugs.
+The suspensions and fines for both charges are the same and both require you to enroll in ADSAP and to carry SR-22 insurance.